 If it’s a breakfast, don’t schedule it on a Monday.
 If it’s a lunch, don’t schedule it on a Friday.
 Tuesdays, Wednesdays, and Thursdays are always your best bet for getting people to a fundraiser.

 That will be done by a prominent person who is supporting your campaign.
-They will technically be hosting the breakfast or lunch, but you’re campaign will be covering the associated costs, which in this case is limited to the food the invitees order.
+They will technically be hosting the breakfast or lunch, but your campaign will be covering the associated costs, which in this case is limited to the food the invitees order.

-Who is this prominent person?
 It’s someone you know or who you’ve been connected with as a candidate.
-If you’ve done the Back of the Envelope Fundraising to jumpstart your campaign, that person probably came off that list.
+If you’ve done the Back of the Envelope Fundraising to jump start your campaign, that person probably came off that list.

 They also need to know people who can and will give you a donation of at least $1,000 as well.
 The host is typically a local business owner, labor leader, or political figure of some stature.

 Your grandmother who might give you $1,000 out of your pending inheritance is probably not a good person to have serve as a host.
 Unless she can get 10 other people there who will also give $1,000 to your campaign, don’t ask her to host such a meeting.

-Not only is that crucial, so is the fact that whoever the host invites is someone that will give you $1,000 by the time the meeting is over.
+Not only is that crucial, so is the fact that whoever the host invites is someone that will donate $1,000 by the time the meeting is over.
 Your host should already have the pump primed for you when the invitation is made.

 You start with the host to get things rolling, then move on to the person beside your host.
 Most people don’t mind talking about themselves and their accomplishments.

-By the time everyone has spoken and asked you a question, the food should have been served and eaten, and you’ve gotten to know a room full of prominent residents you didn’t know before.
+By the time everyone has spoken and asked you a question, the food should have been served and eaten, and you’ve gotten to know a room full of prominent people you didn’t know before.

 He or she will address the invited attendees, say they loved what they heard from you, and are writing a $1,000 check for your campaign right there.
 They will also encourage everyone else to do the same right then and there.

 If all ten attendees give $1,000, your campaign just raised $10,000 at a breakfast or lunch meeting that shouldn’t last more than an hour and a half.

 Since the host personally knows and invited all of the attendees, it should have been made clear when the invitation was made that checks would be collected by the conclusion of the meeting.

 Variations on This Method

 Or you may need to ask for more if you’re running in a big race.
 If there are contribution limits, it’s best to have the host ask everyone to “max out” to you by making the largest donation legally allowable.

 10 people giving you $1,000 raises you $10,000 fast.
 If you pulled off five such fundraising meetings, your campaign could quickly raise $50,000 – which is plenty of money to complete in almost any local jurisdiction in America.

-In fact, Matt Fong who ran for the United States Senate in California against Barbara Boxer funded his campaign almost entirely with these types of meetings.
+In fact, Matt Fong who ran for the United States Senate in California against Barbara Boxer in 1998 funded his campaign almost entirely with these types of meetings.